 After the wild ride of the early noughties, Satanicide finally called it quits.
 Devlin went on to become one of Rock's top photographers, under the alias Dale May.
 And Aleister, under the alias Phil Costello, went on to form Tragedy: All Metal Tribute to the Bee Gees, and Diamondsnake (with Moby).

-Fast forward to 2013.
+Fast forward to 2016.
 Satanicide is back with live shows and a new record in the works.
-Joining Devlin and Aleister are their bandmates Sloth Vader (drums), the Baron Klaus von Goaten IV (bass), and new addition Rolls Royce Peterson (also of Tragedy: All Metal Tribute to the Bee Gees) on lead guitar.
+Joining Devlin and Aleister are their bandmates Sloth Vader (drums) and the Baron Klaus von Goaten IV (bass).

 The band's old motto, "Never has so much cock graced a single stage," remains true to this day.
-That is largely because there is now a fifth cock (the aforementioned Rolls Royce Peterson), and the cocks are older, wiser, and possibly even longer.
+That is largely because their cocks are older, wiser, and possibly even longer.
 Look out for Satanicide at a Lower East Side hipster club near you!